Computer and digital eye strain: 10 steps for relief

 1. Get a comprehensive eye exam.

 During your exam, be sure to tell your eye doctor how often you use a computer and digital devices at work and at home.
-Measure how far your eyes are from your screen when you sit at your computer, and bring this measurement to your exam so your optician can test your eyes at that specific working distance.
+Measure how far your eyes are from your screen when you sit at your computer, and bring this measurement to your exam so your eye doctor can test your eyes at that specific working distance.

 2. Use proper lighting.